Ovarian Hyperstimulation Syndrome

 Hypotension and/or hypovolemia

 Hypotension and/or hypovolemia are also caused by compression of the inferior vena cava because of enlarged cysts or ascites.
-As a result, both venous return and preload decrease.
-Eventual outcomes are decreased cardiac output and hypotension.
+As a result, venous return and preload decrease.
+Eventual outcomes are reduced cardiac output and hypotension.

 Dyspnea